Travel details

 Features of Lalibela

-Because the churches are carved below ground level, they are surrounded by trenches and courtyards, which are connected by rock tombs, hermit dwellings, and complex tunnels and passageways.
+Because the churches are carved below ground level, they are surrounded by trenches and courtyards, connected by stone tombs, hermitages, and a complex network of tunnels and passageways.
+The 11 rock-hewn churches are divided into two groups and visited on foot.
+Some steps are irregular and require some agility.

 Historical background